Hippos (Golan Heights): Roman period

 In 63 BCE the Roman general Pompey conquered Coele-Syria, including Judea, and ended Hasmonean independence.
-Pompey granted self-rule to roughly ten Greek cities on Coele-Syria's eastern frontier; this group, of which Hippos was one, came to be called the Decapolis and was incorporated into the Roman Provincia Syria.
+Hippos was known as one of the Decapolis and was incorporated into the Roman Provincia Syria.
 Under Roman rule, Hippos was granted a certain degree of autonomy.
 The city minted its own coins, stamped with the image of a horse in honor of the city's name.

-Hippos was given to Herod the Great in 37 BCE and returned to the Province of Syria at his death in 4 BCE.
+Hippos was given to Herod the Great in 27 BCE, and returned to the Province of Syria at his death in 4 BCE.
 According to Josephus, during this time Hippos, a pagan city, was the "sworn enemy" of the new Jewish city across the lake, Tiberias.
-Josephus reports that during the First Jewish–Roman War of AD 66–70, Hippos persecuted its Jewish population.
-Other Jews from Sussita participated in attacks on Magdala and elsewhere.
-Hippos region fell under attack by rebels at least once.
+Josephus recounts that during the First Jewish–Roman War of AD 66–70, following the destruction of the Jews in Scythopolis, the Jews of Hippos suffered a massacre.
+Other Jews from Hippos joined the revolt in Tarichaea.

-After the Romans put down the next Jewish revolt, they created the province of Syria Palaestina in 135, of which Hippos was a part.
-This was the beginning of Hippos' greatest period of prosperity and growth.
-It was rebuilt along a grid pattern, centered around a long decumanus maximus running east–west through the city.
-The great expense required to haul these columns to Palestine and up the hill is proof of the city's wealth.
-Other improvements included a Kalybe (a shrine to the Emperor), a theatre, an odeon, a basilica, and new city walls.
-The most important improvement, however, was the aqueduct, which led water into Hippos from springs in the Golan Heights, 24 km long each aqueduct.
+After the Romans put down the Bar Kokhba's revolt, they created the province of Syria Palaestina in 135, of which Hippos was a part.
+In the early 2nd century CE Hippos reached its peak of prosperity and growth.

+The city was built along a grid pattern, centered around a colonnaded decumanus maximus running east–west through the city as early as the mid-1st century CE.
+Other monuments included a Kalybe (a shrine to the Emperor), a theatre, an odeon, a basilica, and new city walls.
+The most important improvement, however, was the aqueduct, which led water into Hippos from the El-Al stream in the Golan Heights, 24 km long each aqueduct.
 The water, collected in a large, vaulted cistern, allowed a large population to live in the city.

-During the Late Roman period, the imperial restructuring under Diocletian placed Hippos in the province of Palaestina Secunda, encompassing Galilee and the Golan.
+During the Late Roman period, the imperial restructuring under Diocletian placed Hippos in the province of Palaestina Secunda, encompassing Galilee and the Golan Heights.